Outcomes and National Recognition

-- 95% of the Class of 2016 were employed, continuing their education or engaged in service within a year of graduating.
+- 99.9% of the Class of 2017 were employed, continuing their education or engaging in service within a year of graduating.

-wereaccepted to schools of medicine, dentistry, veterinary medicine, podiatryand optometry.
+wereaccepted to schools of medicine, dentistry, veterinary medicine, pharmacy, podiatry andoptometry.

-- In the past four years, more than 150 Scranton graduates have received acceptance into more than 50 law schools throughout the United States.
-These include some of the nation’s most prestigious schools, such as Boston College, Cornell, Fordham, Notre Dame, the University of Pennsylvania and William and Mary.
+- In the past four years, more than 130 Scranton graduates have received acceptance into more than 60 law schools throughout the United States, with an acceptance rate of 100% over the last four years for graduating seniors.
+Students are accepted into some of the nation’s most prestigious schools, such as Boston College, Cornell, Fordham, Notre Dame, the University of Pennsylvania and William and Mary.